yigitkabak/aperium-repo/repo/packs/Caracal/README.md

 Tired of wondering if you're getting the internet speeds you pay for?
 Concerned about your data being shared with third parties every time you run a speed test?

-Introducing Caracal, the revolutionary internet measurement system designed by Aperture Labs.
+Introducing Caracal, the revolutionary internet measurement system designed by Yiğit KABAK.
 Caracal puts you in complete control, offering a truly private and precise way to understand your internet performance.

 # What Does Caracal Do?